 The most prominent feature in Papuan kinship is the bifurcate merging rule.
 In general, bifurcate merging kinship systems splits (bifurcates) a group of kin into two groups based on the gender of the connecting relative, and merges lineal and collateral relatives together.
 For example, in a father/nuncle paradigm we consider three relatives, father, father’s brother, and mother’s brother.
 In a bifurcate merging system, the mother’s brother is separated from the father and father’s brother because the relative that connects the speaker (ego) to the mother’s brother is a woman (mother) but is connected through a man for father’s brother (father) or is the father.
 The system then also merges the father (a direct lineal relative) with the father’s brother (a collateral relative).
 A system that does not merge these two relatives is called bifurcate collateral.
 The pattern of separating relatives connected through opposite genders and merging collateral relatives with lineal relatives can be applied throughout the kinship system.
 We look at the father/nuncle set, mother/aunt set, brother and male siblings, and sister and female siblings.
 For each of these three relative sets, there are only five possible organisations, of which we always observe four in both Papuan in non-Papuan languages.

 First, we look at the parent/nuncle set, specifically: F = FB ≠ MB.
-Papuan languages show a disproportionate frequency of bifurcate merging terminology compared to the other three possible systems (Figure 3).
-The bifurcate merging system makes up 55% of the sample of Papuan languages (n = 57), but only 28% of non-Papuan (n = 251).
+Papuan languages show a heavy predominance of bifurcate merging terminology compared to the other three possible systems (Figure 3).
+The bifurcate merging system makes up 55% of the sample of Papuan languages (n = 57), compared to only 28% of non-Papuan (n = 251).
 This system is most prominent in Nuclear Trans New Guinea (n = 21) but occurs in 27 of the 44 language clades for which we have data.
 Papuan languages show a similar preference for bi-furcate merging in aunt terms (45%; n = 45), which only occurs in 23% of non-Papuan languages (n = 189; Figure 3), and 24 of 44 language clades.

 Within sibling and cousin terms, a bifurcate merging pattern occurs in the form of either B = FBS ≠ MBS or Z = MZD ≠ FZD.
 Focusing on male relatives, 60% of Papuan languages contain this pattern (n = 39), compared to only 17% of the general sample (n = 108).
 The bifurcate merging structure for female-kin is similarly common, occurring in 43% of Papuan languages (n = 29), but only 18% of non-Papuan languages (n = 108).
 Bifurcate merging terminology is seen slightly less broadly than the equivalent structures in the generation above, occurring in 18 language clades for the male kin, and 16 for the female, from a total of 44, but as with the parental structures, most languages displaying bifurcate merging terminology are from the Nuclear Trans-New Guinea family.